Written By Abdun Nur

 The reasoning empathic soul, could ‘not’ knowingly subjugate, encroach, impose, dominate, exploit, ridicule, or suppress any other soul, ‘always’ they give them liberty.
 Only a soulless psychopath seeks to dominate others, seeks power for its own sake, seeks to indulge their nature free of accountability.”
 Abdun Nur

-As she opened the car door Cathy greeted her “Morning Gwen.”
-With a beautiful smile.
+As she opened the car door Cathy greeted her, “Morning Gwen.” she said with a beautiful smile.
 “You managed to fight your way out of the thicket masquerading as your garden path.”
 She joked.

-When they arrived at the Church Gwen and Cathy joined the large group of family in front of the church.
-Gwen acknowledged no one, this was family she’d not seen in many decades, and who were almost beyond recognition now from any souls she’d known.
+When they arrived, Gwen and Cathy joined the large group of family in front of the church.
+Gwen acknowledged no one, this was family she’d not seen in many decades, and who were almost beyond recognition now, from any souls she’d known.

-“Gwen!
 How many years has it been?”
-A well-dressed woman wearing too much make up and smoking a cigarette asked as she sidled over.
+A well-dressed woman, wearing too much make-up, and smoking a cigarette, asked as she sidled over.

 “Sorry, do I know you?”
 Gwen asked, the smell from the woman of strong perfume and stale cigarettes hitting Gwen’s nostrils almost physically.